 The big selling points of HDDs are their affordability and the amount of information they can hold.
 You can get a hard drive with a comparatively huge storage capacity for a fraction of the price you’d pay for an SSD hard drive.
-But their conventional design that uses mechanical parts means that they’re more prone to damage if they’re dropped, and they’re slower than an SSD or SSHD.
-Another advantage of HDDs is that they offer longer life spans.
+HDDs also typically offer longer life spans than alternative formats.
+Their conventional design uses mechanical parts to operate, meaning that they’re more prone to damage if they’re dropped, and they’re also slower than an SSD or SSHD.

-The durability of SSDs along with their faster read and write speeds mean that they’re becoming increasingly popular for gaming rigs and particularly for gaming laptops.
+The durability of SSDs along with their faster read and write speeds mean that they’re becoming increasingly popular for gaming rigs, particularly for gaming laptops.
 The lack of any moving parts means that they’re lightning quick, and they have a significantly lower rate of error.
-And the fact that they put off less power than HDDs improves their value as an option for laptops.
-But with games becoming increasingly large in size and demanding multiple patches and updates, the more limited storage capacity of SSDs often prevents them from being viable as the sole hard drive in use.
+The fact that they require less power than HDDs improves their value as an option for laptops.
+However, with games becoming increasingly large in size and demanding multiple patches and updates, the more limited storage capacity of SSDs often prevents them from being viable as the sole hard drive in use.

 SSHDs are the best of both worlds, but that also means that they contain the flaws of both SSDs and HDDs.
-Their pricing falls somewhere in the middle between the two.
+Their pricing falls somewhere in the middle of the two.
+They essentially take the advantage of volume from a traditional hard drive and use the SSD component to manage the short-term memory and speed up the reading and writing process.
 Since they’re essentially both an SSD and an HDD stuffed into a single package, the presence of moving parts still hinders speed and makes them more vulnerable to damage.
-But they essentially take the advantage of volume from a traditional hard drive and use the SSD component to hold the short term memory and speed up the reading and writing process.

 Seagate vs Western Digital